ThymeSave/cookbook/docs/components/silverware.md

 Angular is a battle proven framework we use it in combination with Angular Material, which provides great accessibility and a few handy components out of the box.

-Also, with Material Design we already have a design system that works and don't have to reinvent the wheel.
+Also, with Material Design, we already have a design system that works and don't have to reinvent the wheel.

-To round the angular toolbox also Angular Flex is used, providing Flexbox layouts via directives.
+To round the angular toolbox, Angular Flex is also used, providing Flexbox layouts via directives.

 ## Basic concepts / ideology

 - Don't cache database stuff explicitly
     - PouchDB is used as storage layer which gives great performance with IndexedDB
     - A store layer is explicitly not added, reducing complexity and possible points of failures
-- The npm packages
+- The NPM packages
     - are as loosely coupled as possible
     - have high test coverage, covering also most edge cases
 - The angular part